saintsal/daoistry/content/mindsets/blockchain-coordination.md

 ## Token economies are not based on the trade of goods or services

 With token economies, we still have an economic system, but it isn't a corporate one or even a commercial one.
-Our ideas of shares, ownership,control, employment, ofexchanging labour for money or even investing capital for personal gain -- they don't quite work here.
+Our ideas of shares, ownership,control, employment, of exchanging labour for money, or even investing capital for personal gain -- they don't quite work here.
 Something else is going on.

 What tokens enable isn't just a tradable currency or cloud computing.
 They attract a group of people around a common goal, and align them with a hard-coded incentive system.
 When you buy a token, you trade capital for participation in that token community according to how it's programmed.
 So yes, it's a tradable currency and code running in the cloud, but it's something quite different from both.